 The RCW and WAC provide for the designation of mineral resource lands, which would otherwise be inconsistent with the surrounding zoning.
-Please see Attachment E, Additional Findings, relate the Growth Management Act.
+Please see Section E, Findings of Fact, relate the Growth Management Act.
 In addition, the site is 443 acres in size and would be designated from one resource use to another resource use.
 Upon completion of mining operations, the site would be restored to agricultural use, or the use listed in the DNR approved restoration plan.
 Therefore, this criterion is met.

-The following supporting documents are available on the Community Development website https://lewiscountywa.gov/departments/community-development/rezones/.
+The following supporting documents are available on the Community Development website: https://lewiscountywa.gov/departments/community-development/rezones/

+2022-08-23 Planning Commission Meeting Notes

+2022-08-23 Planning Commission Public Testimony

+2022-07-01 Planning Commission Staff Report

 2022-06-14 SEP21-0039 Comments on SEPA Determination

 2022-05-31 SEP21-0039 SEPA Determination

 2022-02-20 RZ21-00002 Public Comments on Notice of Application

 2022-02-08 RZ21-00002 Notice of Application

 2021-12-20 Mine Resource Evaluation Report

 2021-12-20 RZ21-00002 Rezone Application

 2015 Lewis County Rock Aggregate Map, DNR